Noxi84/extremesaving/readme.md

 4) FinancialReport.pdf containing the financial report is now created in the same folder.

 ## Configuration
 All data is read from a CSV-file.
 The csv-content is separated by a comma-character.
-You can comment out a line by putting # in front of the line.
+You can comment out a line by placing a # in front of the line.
 The following header must be present at the first line of the CSV-file: #date,category,value.

 ## Example data.csv